-Making a festive Christmas charcuterie board is actually not that difficult.
+Making a festive (and healthy) Christmas charcuterie board is actually not that difficult.
 Today, I’m sharing my tips for creating a beautiful board, along with a list of groceries you’ll need.

 PIN FOR LATER